 Canadian Non-U.S. Residents Buying Real Estate in Washington State

 - A Canadian who is a Non-U.S. Citizen or non-U.S Tax Resident should plan in advance prior to buying real estate in Washington State, which is very different from buying real estate in B.C. and Canada.
 I recommend you read my blog article about What Canadians Need to Know about Purchasing Washington State U.S. Real Estate .

 Canadian Non-U.S. Residents Selling or Gifting Real Estate in Washington State

-- A sale of U.S. real estate requires the buyer to withhold 15% of the amount realized by the foreign seller on most transactions unless exempted.
+- A sale of U.S. real estate requires the buyer to withhold 15% of the sales price by the foreign seller on most transactions unless exempted.

 - A sale of U.S. real estate may result in U.S. tax liability to the foreign seller although the tax rate may be reduced by capital gains treatment and the US-Canada Tax Treaty.
 Tax paid in the U.S. may be a credit against taxes owed in Canada.